Food Security Ministries

 Contribute to the Sandwich Ministry by donating to St. Anthony Bread for the Poor.
 Your donation will support the purchase of sandwich supplies and other personal care items that are frequently passed out at the door daily.

-During the winter months, many of our brothers and sisters facing homelessness seek shelter in downtown No Freeze Shelters.
-We team together to prepare and provide delicious hot meals on Wednesday and Sunday nights.
+During the winter months, many of our brothers and sisters facing homelessness seek shelter in downtown Warming Centers.
+We team together to prepare and provide delicious hot meals on Sunday nights.

 Our high school volunteers participate in this ministry twice a month.

 Click the button below to fill out the form to contact Kim Nardone, Ministry Coordinator, to learn more or be added to the schedule.

 During the pandemic, we began serving hot meals on Tuesday and Thursday evenings outside the Franciscan Center.
 Meals were purchased from two neighboring restaurants, one Mexican and one Middle Eastern, that were impacted by the pandemic.

 Through our partnership with St. Joseph’s College, student nurses are available on these same evenings to check the blood pressure and sugar levels of our guests.

 Putting fresh food in the hands of Hartford families

 A partnership with Levo International that began in 2021 brought hydroponic kits to families in Hartford to equip them to grow fresh food without the need for land or a garden.
 Families in Hartford struggle to get fresh, nutritious food due to the lack of grocery stores in locations easily accessible to them.
 Hydroponic gardens provided an easy and cost effective solution that produced fresh vegetables all summer.

 Our partnership with Levo International continues in the summer of 2022 and 2023 with helping to support their CSA program.
 Join us each week to gather with parishioners of all ages and skill levels to plant seedlings.